 For simplicity, we shall divide the core muscles into two camps.
 Firstly, the Anterior Core Muscles – The front and side core muscles.
 These drive core movement and support the spine by maintaining the pressure inside the abdomen and the chest.
 Secondly, we have the Posterior Core Muscles.
 These are the core muscles of your back and glutes.
 That provides strength and support and stability to the spine and drive hip movement.

 - Rectus Abdominis – ‘6 pack muscles’ mainly involved in flexion movements.

-- Transverse Abdominis – Deep muscles involved in resisting external forces and so stabilising the body.
+- Transverse Abdominis – Deep muscles involved in resisting external forces and so stabilizing the body.

-- External and Internal Obliques – Side muscles that are involved in rotational movements and stabilise against lateral resistance.
+- External and Internal Obliques – Side muscles that are involved in rotational movements and stabilize against lateral resistance.